guanqin-123/guanqin-123.github.io/_pages/about.md

   - /about.html
 ---

 I am Guanqin ZHANG in School of [Computer Science and Engineering](https://www.unsw.edu.au/engineering/our-schools/computer-science-and-engineering) at [University of New South Wales](https://www.unsw.edu.au/newsroom/news/2024/06/UNSW-Sydney-retains-Top-20-position-in-QS-World-University-Rankings#:~:text=The%20University%20has%20placed%2019th,20%20universities%20in%20the%20world.) and Data61, [CSIRO](https://www.csiro.au/en/).
-My research focuses on the critical intersection of software security, AI verification, and deep neural network (DNN) robustness.
-I am deeply passionate about harnessing the power of artificial intelligence while ensuring its reliability and safety.
+My research focuses on the critical intersection of **software security, AI verification, and deep neural network (DNN) robustness**.
  My work aims to develop methodologies and tools for verifying neural networks and improving the robustness of deep learning models.
 Key questions driving my research include:

   - How can we quantify and enhance the reliability of deep learning model behaviors?
   - What techniques can we employ to verify neural networks and improve the overall robustness of AI systems?